 Remember, if it's a Change increase, we'll use the plus sign.
 If it's a Change decrease, we'll use the minus sign.

 Step 2: "Find ST." We have to decide the starting amount.
-Sometimes the problem tells us the starting amount.
-Other times, the starting amount is X. Look at the problem.
+Look at the problem.
 Does it tell us the starting amount?